7 ways to finance your Christmas spending

 • If you can’t pay off your balance in full come the New Year, then pay off as much as you can - don't be tempted to go with your bank’s minimum allowed repayment, which can be as little as 3% of the outstanding balance, as you’ll end up paying far more in interest over the longer term.

-• Always pay at least the minimum balance on time each month so that you don't affect your credit score.
+• Always pay at least the minimum balance on time each month so that you don't affect your credit rating.

 • Remember you can pay money off your credit card at any time - you don’t need to wait until your bank sends you your monthly statement.
 Add your credit card as a bill to your online banking and make an extra payment whenever you can.